-Despite finishing eighth overall with 100 points last season, the Toronto Maple Leafs’ front office decided to shake things up, leading to huge roster changes in the last three months.
-With several notable trades, signings, and internal promotions (plus injuries), only seven players who suited up for the Maple Leafs on opening night in 2018 will play in the 2019-20 season opener against the Ottawa Senators on Oct.
-2.
+Despite finishing eighth overall with 100 points last season, the Toronto Maple Leafs’ front office decided to shake things up, leading to huge roster changes.
+With several notable trades, signings, and internal promotions (plus injuries), only seven players who suited up for the Maple Leafs on opening night in 2018 played in the 2019-20 season opener against the Ottawa Senators.

 With so much roster turnover comes an opportunity for the new Maple Leafs to make a name for themselves; first impressions are crucial.
-Alexander Kerfoot, Ilya Mikheyev, and Dmytro Timashov will make their debuts for the Maple Leafs at forward, while Tyson Barrie, Cody Ceci, and Rasmus Sandin will play their first regular season games on defense in the blue and white.
+Alexander Kerfoot, Ilya Mikheyev, and Dmytro Timashov made their debuts for the Maple Leafs at forward, while Tyson Barrie, Cody Ceci, and Rasmus Sandin played their first regular season games on defense in the blue and white.

 That said, let’s look back at some of the most memorable debuts in Maple Leafs history.